Data Analytics for Startups: All the Must-Knows

 Startup Analytics: Tips and Best Practices

-Here are a few additional recommendations that can aid your startup in using analytics to your benefit even more.
+Here are a few additional recommendations and data analytics best practices that can aid your startup in using analytics to your benefit even more.

 Startup Analytics Pointers